 02 of 08

-Walking, biking, pushing a scooter or a skateboard, or other means of transport are a lot healthier than sitting in traffic, getting fat and stressing out.
-Skip the gym -- and the freeway -- and exercise outdoors for your physical and mental health.
+Walking, biking, pushing a scooter or a skateboard, or using other means of transport are a lot healthier than sitting in traffic, gaining weight, and stressing out.
+Skip the gym—and the freeway— and exercise outdoors via your commute for your physical and mental health.

 03 of 08

 Need a quick nap?
 Want to catch up on some reading, or surf the Internet?
-Try doing those in your car -- or rather, don't.
-While cars force you to pay attention to traffic (or pay the consequences of distracted driving), using public transportationlike a bus, a subway, or a carpool gives you some quiet time to read, snooze, pray, pay bills, or just look outside at the beautiful scenery.
+Try doing those in your car.
+While cars force you to pay attention to traffic (or pay the consequences of distracted driving), using public transportation like a bus, a subway, or a carpool gives you some quiet time to read, snooze, pray, pay bills, or just look outside at the beautiful scenery.
+If you're the type that hates driving, this is even ore of a benefit.

 04 of 08

-Each year, about 40,000 people are killed in vehicle accidents in the U.S. That number doesn't include the many thousands of people who are injured -- some permanently -- in driving accidents.
-It's the equivalent of having a 9/11 terrorist attack every month.
-But each morning, millions of people get back in their cars and do it again.
-Insane?
-Maybe it is.Continue to 5 of 8 below.
+Each year, around 35,000 people are killed in vehicle accidents in the U.S. That number doesn't include the many thousands of people who are injured—some permanently—in driving accidents.
+While being auto-free doesn't totally eliminate the risk if you drive in other people's cars, it does decrease it drasticallyContinue to 5 of 8 below.

 05 of 08